Introduction to Early Buddhism

 NBEF is a sponsor of the Noble Eightfold Path Society which is a U.S.-based NOT-FOR-PROFIT organization.
 The Noble Eightfold Path Society collects, maintains, and provides information on meditation centers that practices Early Buddhism in South Korea, the United States, and beyond.
 These centers are typically owned and operated by lay Buddhists, and can be used free of charge.

-If you would like to donate to this worthy cause, please deposit the fund to the account below.
+This is a beautiful gift of Dhamma.
+We are spreading the seeds of Dhamma all over America, Canada, and South Korea.
+If you would like to donate to this worthy cause, please deposit the fund to the account below or donate via Paypal below.
 Nibbana Buddhist Education Foundation (NBEF) is a US-based, non-profit Buddhist education foundation registered with the US government.
-Nancy Acord is the founder of NBEF.
-You can also donate on the NBEF website. www.buddhisteducation.org

 We appreciate any donation, regardless of amount from one dollar, ten dollars, etc. Although we are not familiar with the Korean tax law, we do not believe the donation by Korean citizens to NBEF would be deductible for Korean income tax purposes.